wujaadam87/KrxMusicStation/README.md

 11. As a user I want to be able to remove tracks from edited playlist

 12. As a user I want to manually change order of songs on edited playlist

+13. As a user I want to shut down the laptop remotely from the web app